wanmaple/Celeste-Aqua/README.md

 Varieties of old entities are made interactable with the grappling hook, a lot of new entities also give the Gameplay a lot of fun.

-However, we’d like to make a formal map for Aqua but it’s such a heavy work.
-We provide an experimental map to let you know the grappling hook well.
+We provide an experimental map to let you know the grappling hook better.

-If you want to make your own map based on Aqua, I haven’t written any document yet, maybe later or not.
+If you want to make your own map based on Aqua, I haven’t written any document yet, maybe later.
 But you can ask me if you have any questions about the MOD.

-## State
+## TODOs

-The MOD is still in development.
+A Gameplay mode which gives grappling a counter and can be charged when eating a custom gem.

+A kind of DreamBlock which can't be hooked but passed through.